 Leaks, repairs, stress: how skeleton crew stopped Red Sea oil disaster

-ABOARD FSO SAFER (Yemen) (AFP) – When an alarm sounded on the decaying oil tanker off Yemen's coast, signalling a leak in its engine room, Hussein Nasser quickly sprang into action.
+ABOARD FSO SAFER (Yemen) (AFP) – When an alarm sounded on the decaying oil tanker off Yemen's coast, signalling a leak in its engine room, Hussein Nasser quickly sprang int action.

 The incident in 2020 was just one example of how a motley crew of sailors and engineers –- numbering no more than seven or eight at any given time –- have laboured for years to keep afloat the FSO Safer tanker abandoned off Yemen, and stave off an environmental calamity.